 The Importance of Fibroid Awareness

-Fibroid Awareness Month encourages open conversations about symptoms and available care.
+Fibroid Awareness Month promotes open conversations about symptoms and available treatment options.
 Many people delay seeking help because they believe fibroids are “normal” or untreatable.
 Awareness leads to earlier diagnosis, better symptom management, and improved reproductive outcomes.

 If you experience symptoms such as heavy periods or pelvic pain, or if you’re facing difficulties conceiving, don’t hesitate to consult a Pinnacle Network specialist.
-Early evaluation can clarify whether fibroids or other factors may be involved.
+Early evaluation can help clarify whether fibroids or other factors are involved.

 Pinnacle Fertility’s Commitment to Your Care